General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 Besides extracting information from documents in a structured format, \glspl{llm} can also be used to answer questions---such as \enquote{Has X been tried before} by synthesizing knowledge from a corpus of documents (and potentially automatically retrieving additional documents).

 An example of a system that can do that is \modelname{PaperQA}.
 This agentic system contains tools for search, evidence-gathering, and question answering as well as for traversing citation graphs, which are shown in \Cref{fig:knowledge_gathering}.
-The evidence-gathering tool collects the most relevant chunks of information via the semantic search and performs \gls{llm}-based re-ranking of these chunks (i.e. the \gls{llm} changes the order of the chunks depending on what is needed to answer the query).
+The evidence-gathering tool collects the most relevant chunks of information via the semantic search and performs \gls{llm}-based re-ranking of these chunks (i.e., the \gls{llm} changes the order of the chunks depending on what is needed to answer the query).
 Subsequently, only the top-$n$ most relevant chunks are kept.
 To further ground the responses, citation traversal tools (e.g., Semantic Scholar\autocite{kinney2023semantic}) are used.
 These leverage the citation graph as a means of discovering supplementary literature references.
-Ultimately, to address the user's query, a question-answering tool is employed.
+Ultimately, to address the user's query, a question-answering tool (a specially prompted \gls{llm}) is employed.
 It initially augments the query with all the collected information before providing a definitive answer.
 The knowledge aggregated by these systems could be used to generate new hypotheses or challenge existing ones.
-Thus, in the next section, we focus on this aspect.